ph4r05/Whitebox-crypto-AES/README.md

  * Implementation of the [BGE] Attack on [Chow]'s AES whitebox implementation found by [Billet] et al [4].
 Attack uses whitebox AES generator to create a random instance of whitebox AES scheme with secret key K embedded in the implementation.
 The attack then recovers the secret key K from the tables representing the given instance.
 This BGE attack also breaks scheme proposed by [Karroumi] what I found out while working on my [diploma] thesis.

 The implementation contains:
  * Whitebox AES code generator in both [Chow] and [Karroumi] schemes.
 It generates a randomized whitebox AES instance with embedded encryption key K which can be used either for encryption or for decryption.
+Instance can be serialized to a file.
  * Code for running generated whitebox AES instance for encryption/decryption.
+ * BGE key recovery attack on a generated whitebox AES instance.
  * Unit tests.

 You also might be interested in my [Java] implementation of the Chow's whitebox AES scheme.
 In my [diploma] thesis I suggest modifications and improvements for a new whitebox-suited symmetric-key encryption algorithm based on AES.

 [AES]: http://csrc.nist.gov/archive/aes/rijndael/Rijndael-ammended.pdf
 [Chow]: http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.59.7710